DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Persuasion and proposals.md

 Methods of ethical persuasion
 - Logos - appeals to the audience's reason and logic.
-- Ethos - convery knowledge, expertise and credibility.
+- Ethos - convey knowledge, expertise and credibility.
-- Pathos - appeal to an audience's emotion
+- Pathos - appeal to an audience's emotions.

 ---
 Read also -